 Now, we will focus on the showstopper, the material!
 The Homo Sapiens is made of hardened basaltic lava from the Mt.
 Etna volcano in Italy.
 So what’s the big deal?
 It’s both extremely durable and comfortable to hold for long writing sessions.
 I compare it similarly to ebonite where it warms to the touch adding a bit of comfort while writing.
 It’s also slightly hygroscopic so it absorbs moisture from your hand so it isn’t slipping around.

 The capping system and the material mean nothing is the writing experience isn’t great.
-Fret not, the Homo Sapiens features a great 23kt palladium nib.
+Fret not, the Homo Sapiens features a great 18kt gold nib.
 In my experience, this has a soft and smooth feel that has a bit of tooth on certain letters, enough to grab the paper and feel secure.
 Yet, it is so smooth that you’re gliding over Rhodia or Leuchtturm paper with ease.
 This nib did not disappoint.

 Let’s review on why the Visconti Homo Sapiens should go on your ‘grail’ list:

 - Smooth 18kt gold nib

 - Large ink capacity (1.51ml) with a power filling mechanism

 Leave us a comment as well letting us know the why behind your choice!
 Do you prefer another ‘grail’ pen?
 We’d love to hear your thoughts.

 Lydia & Colin